ethereum/portal-network-specs/ping-payload-extensions/ping-custom-payload-extensions.md

 ## The Solution

-Ping Custom Payload Extensions.
-A versioned type prefixed format where we can upgrade endpoints on a new version well giving a window for all Portal implementations to update before deprecating the older version.
-This will allow clients to implement new functionality without breaking compatibility with the standard specification.
+Ping Payload Extensions.
+There is a minimal set of `standard extensions` which require a fork hard fork to change.
+This framework allows Portal clients to implement `non standard extensions` which don't require a hard fork to deploy to the network.
+A more flexible way to extend the Protocol without bloating the [Portal-Wire-Protocol](../portal-wire-protocol.md)

 # Type's